capagot/micromoo/README.md

 **Accessing Micromoo**

-To access Micromoo, just open the following URL on a web browser:
+To access the Micromoo user management module, just open the following URL on a web browser:

 ```http://localhost:9000/users_admin.html```